TriLogic/Trilogic.Text.Templates/README.md

 * Tags within tags allowed **${tag1${tag_2}}**
 * Ease of use
 * Dynamic (delegate based) value lookup
-* Compiled templates for execution against multiple sets of data
+* Compiled templates for execution against single or multiple sets of data
 * Templates sourced from your choice of: char[], string, or StringBuilder
 * Object extenders availble for popular text sources including string, StringBuilder, char[] and various IO streams